jgperrin/net.jgp.books.spark.ch07/README.md

     spark-submit --class net.jgp.books.spark.ch07.lab200_csv_ingestion.ComplexCsvToDataframeScalaApp target/scala-2.12/SparkInAction2-Chapter07-assembly-1.0.0.jar

-Notes:
+## Notes

  1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
- 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+ 1. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
- 3. Erratas and additional examples are added and the labs may slightly differ from the once in the book (update in July 2020).
+ 1. Erratas and additional examples are added and the labs may slightly differ from the once in the book (update in July 2020).

 ---